JUAN-CALLEJO/mgt4250spring2024/README.md

 ![newplot (5)](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/1fe0ff79-d9e7-4cf1-bf70-2cdd0417cb0b)

-The visualization above shows a more detailed boxplot of Ollie Rotermund's distance dispersion in a 100 yard shot.
+The visualization above shows a more detailed boxplot of Ollie Rotermund's distance dispersion in a 100-yard shot.

 **IV.
 Driver Shot Carry Distance Predictor**

 ![driverpredictor](https://github.com/JUAN-CALLEJO/mgt4250spring2024/assets/81531257/83da0335-480d-40f8-9b2e-228f9c314c6f)

 This is a model to predict the carry distance of a Driver in yards by selecting Club Speed (mph) and Spin rate of a golf shot.
-It is helpfull to set objectives for training.
+It is helpful to set objectives for training.
 For example, a player wants to hit it 300 yards.
 This Prediction model will help the player know at which speed needs to swing the club for achieving the goal carry distance in yards.

 ## Discussion and Summary